-It isn’t a matter of IT staff not caring, it’s a matter of IT not having the skillset.
-There are two obvious solutions to this problem: 1) include customer interaction in training and/or professional development for IT staff 2) have another team handle the customer interaction side of IT communications.
+It isn’t a matter of IT staff not caring, it’s a matter of IT not having the skill set.
+There are two obvious solutions to this problem:

-IT staff specialize in anticipating and preventing and/or identifying and fixing problems – it’s a waste of their time and talents to assign the communications piece to them too.
+IT staff specialize in preventing, identifying and fixing problems – it’s likely not the best use of their time and talents to assign the communications piece to them too.
 Especially when it feels like something is at the “on fire” level of urgent fix.

 Downtime Communication vs. Issue Resolution

 Depending on the issue, it’s arguably just as important to communicate with customers promptly as it is to resolve the problem quickly.
-Shep Hyken recently called attention to TurboTax’s recovery from a significant gaffe with their end users, highlighting the 5 steps they took to remedy a crisis-level situation.
-In short:
+Shep Hyken called attention to TurboTax’s recovery from a significant gaffe with their end users, highlighting the 5 steps they took to remedy a crisis-level situation.
+In short, TurboTax:

 - Acknowledged the problem